telerik/winforms-docs/scheduler/data-binding/binding-to-business-objects.md

 Binding to objects follows the same basic pattern as binding to database tables.
 You must assign a collection of objects to an instance of SchedulerBindingDataSource.
 You also need to define mappings so that the appointment data expected in the scheduler (Start, End, Subject, etc.) is satisfied by specific properties in the bound objects.

 The code below is an example appointment.
 Keep in mind that the particular construction of the CustomAppointment class and the names of its properties are arbitrary.
 The mappings will decide where properties are used.
 Notice that the object implements the __INotifyPropertyChanged__ interface.
-Without this interface implementation the populated appointment object data will not show up in the scheduler.#_[C#] Sample appointment class_
+Without this interface implementation the populated appointment object data will not show up in the scheduler.

 {{source=..\SamplesCS\Scheduler\DataBinding\CustomAppointment.cs region=customAppointment}}
 {{source=..\SamplesVB\Scheduler\DataBinding\CustomAppointment.vb region=customAppointment}}